Kimmel Wins, Tylenol Loses

 And it was interesting that even Todd Blanche, who's Trump's former attorney, now deputy attorney general, apparently tried to persuade Trump to not go through with this in part because apparently Siebert has been cooperative on a number of

 immigration issues, right?
+Like

 he's not a Trump stooge, apparently.

-Well, he's not so willing to go so far as to just drum up fake charges against Adam Schiff, but he's not somebody who's like some lefty deep inside the government.
+Well, he's not so far willing to go so far as to just drum up fake charges against Adam Schiff, but he's not somebody who's like some lefty deep inside the government.

-But even Blanche was overruled in part because Trump feels like in the first term, he did what the,
+But even Blanche was overruled in part because Trump feels like in the first term, he did what the

-he occasionally bent to people telling him not to do things like firing U.S.
+he occasionally bent to people telling him not to do things like firing U.S. attorneys.

 And he feels like after he was investigated, and so therefore he holds the whole idea of independence as being dangerous to him because he constantly commits prosecutable offenses.

+Yeah, and this isn't the first time this has happened.
 I mean, remember the guy who originally admitted that the government made a mistake in deporting Kilmar Obrego-Garcia?
+He was out.

-attorney in Tennessee who wouldn't bring the fake case against Kilmar Brego Garcia, the charge that they drummed up.
+There was the U.S. attorney in Tennessee who wouldn't bring the fake case against Kilmar Obrego-Garcia, the charge that they drummed up.

 He's gone.

 Danielle Sassoon in New York, who was prosecuting Eric Adams and refused to drop that case because they wanted to do a quid pro quo with Eric Adams.
+So this is like happening all over the place.

+It's also interesting you mentioned Todd Blanche didn't want it to happen.
 The people who are pushing it the hardest, Bill Pulte, who is the, you know, the mortgage fraud king.

 He's trying to get all the enemies on mortgage fraud, even though like his own parents and Scott Besson and a whole bunch of other people have committed